mandugo/iterated-prisoner-dilemma/README.md

 For detailed design guidelines and architecture documentation, see [`agents.md`](agents.md).

+## Development Note

+This project was developed with the assistance of Large Language Models (LLMs) and AI coding assistants.
+The code has been reviewed and tested, but contributors should be aware that some portions may have been generated or refactored using AI tools.
+All code follows the project's quality standards and has been validated through the test suite.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.